-Supporters of these egalitarian ideals may be encouraged knowing that we are in fact already on a path to class-free traveling.
+Supporters of these egalitarian ideals may be encouraged knowing that the Netherlands is, in fact, already on a path to class-free travelling.
 Originally, the Dutch railway system had no less than three classes.
 Some considered this a reflection of 19th-century Dutch society, made up of dignitaries, citizens, and workers.
 This was reduced to the now familiar two classes in 1956.

 Сла́вься, Оте́чество на́ше свобо́дное!

-1st class and 2nd class train traveling in the Netherlands: The debate continues
+First class and second class train traveling in the Netherlands: the debate continues

 So like a lot of often returning discussions, the final stop hasn’t been called on this ride.
 Maybe the class division is here to stay.
-Or perhaps one day… we will see the humble laborer sitting side buy side with the stately millionaire.
+Or perhaps one day… we will see the humble labourer sitting side by side with the stately millionaire.
 Awkwardly avoiding eye contact by staring at their smartphone.

 What are your thoughts on the class division in Dutch trains?
-Let us know in the comments below.
+Tell us in the comments below!

-Editor’s Note: This article was originally published on 2 March 2018 but was updated for your reading pleasure on 15 January 2020.
+Editor’s Note: This article was originally published in March 2018, and was fully updated in August 2021 for your reading pleasure.